CatherineOlej/co-netlify-portfolio.github.io/_posts/2019-09-15-my-book-of-illustration.md

 title: 'My Book of Illustration '
 author: catherine_olejarczyk
 date: '2019-09-15 15:59:39'
-intro_paragraph: "The book is about self-reflection and motivation through the use of quotes\r."
+intro_paragraph: The book is about self-reflection and motivation through the use of quotes.
 categories: Photoshop
 ---
 ## What is it about?